debemdeboas/line-collision-algorithms/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Collision Detection Algorithm's documentation!
+Welcome to Collision Detection Algorithms' documentation!
 =============================================================

 This documentation only contains functions and classes written by